Data-Science-Knowledge-Center-Nova-SBE/food-aesthetics/README.md

 ```{bash}
 pip3 install -r requirements.txt
 ```
-4. Store the food images in .jpeg format in an image folder in your machine and copy the absolute path.
+4. Store the food images in .jpeg format in an images folder in your machine and copy the absolute path.

 An example of an absolute path: /Users/John/Desktop/images